 Mount Mitchell in Mount Mitchell State Park

-At more than a mile high (6,684 feet), Mount Mitchell is the highest peak in the eastern United States.
-Mount Mitchell State Park, North Carolina's first state park, is located in the Black Mountains, about 33 miles north of Asheville off of the Blue Ridge Parkway mile marker #335.
-The 1946-acre park offers breathtaking vistas, rigorous hiking trails, limited camping, picnic areas, a summit observation platform, interpretive center, concession stand and more.
+At more than a mile high (6,684 feet, to be exact), Mount Mitchell is the highest peak in the eastern United States.
+Mount Mitchell State Park, North Carolina's first state park, is located in the Black Mountains, about 33 miles north of Asheville off of the Blue Ridge Parkway.
+The 1,946-acre park offers breathtaking vistas, rigorous hiking trails, campgrounds, picnic areas, a summit observation platform, an interpretive center, and a concession stand.

 Largest House in America